 To win, sign up for our Free Newsletter on the right-hand side of the site and enter via the newsletter.
-Winner will be chosen by the end of November from subscribers who enter via the newsletter.
+Winner will be chosen by the end of January from subscribers who enter via the newsletter.
 Good luck!